Technolgap/technolgap-website/README.md

 git clone [fill this with what you copied from step 0]
 ```

-2. Install Node (https://nodejs.org/en/download/) and SASS (https://sass-lang.com/install) if you don't have it.
+2. Install Node (https://nodejs.org/en/download/) if you don't have it.

 3. Go to the directory where you saved the code and to the folder `technolgap-website` and run the following command.